Internet2 Research Engagement Team

 John Hicks, Research Engagement Engineer

-John has worked for Internet2 since 2014 in several roles supporting research and the high-performance networking community.
-Prior to joining Internet2, he spent 20 years at Indiana University as a programmer and network engineer, where he worked on a number of NSF-funded advanced networking and innovative cyberinfrastructure projects both nationally and internationally.
+John has been with Internet2 since 2014 in a variety of roles supporting the research, high-performance networking, and HPC communities.
+Prior to Internet2, he spent 20 years at Indiana University as a programmer and network engineer, working on multiple NSF-funded advanced networking and cyberinfrastructure initiatives.

 John Hicks